Staraya Ladoga: Culture and art

-Staraya Ladoga's barrows, architectural monuments, and romantic views of the Volkhov River have always been drawing attention of Russian painters.
+Staraya Ladoga's barrows, architectural monuments, and romantic views of the Volkhov River have always drawn the attention of Russian painters.
 There were the artists Ivan Aivazovsky, Orest Kiprensky, Aleksander Orłowski, Ivan Ivanov, Alexey Venetsianov and many others in the 19th century.
 A future member of the Imperial Academy of Arts and the Peredvizhniki group Vassily Maximov was born and laid to rest there.
 He portrayed scenes from an everyday life of peasants.